Celtic Tiger

-The "Celtic Tiger" (An Tíogar Ceilteach) is a term referring to the economy of Ireland from the mid-1990s to the end of the first decade of the 2000s, a period of rapid real economic growth fuelled by foreign direct investment.
-The boom was dampened by a subsequent property bubble which resulted in a severe economic downturn.
+The "Celtic Tiger" (An Tíogar Ceilteach) is a term referring to the economy of Ireland from the mid-1990s to the end of the first decade of the 21st century, a period of rapid real economic growth fuelled by foreign direct investment.
+The boom was dampened by a subsequent property bubble in 2007 which brought forth a severe economic downturn culminating in 2008's Great Recession.

 At the start of the 1990s, Ireland was a relatively poor country by Western European standards, with high poverty, high unemployment, inflation, and low economic growth.
 The Irish economy expanded at an average rate of 9.4% between 1995 and 2000, and continued to grow at an average rate of 5.9% during the following decade until 2008, when it fell into recession.
-Ireland's rapid economic growth has been described as a rare example of a Western country matching the growth of East Asian nations, i.e. the 'Four Asian Tigers'.
+Ireland's rapid economic growth has been described as an example of a Western country matching the growth of East Asian nations, i.e. the 'Four Asian Tigers'.

 The economy underwent a dramatic reversal from 2008, affected by the Great Recession and ensuing European debt crisis, with GDP contracting by 14% and unemployment levels rising to 14% by 2011.
 The recession lasted until 2014.
-In 2015, the economy posted a growth rate of 6.7% marked the beginning of a new period of strong economic growth.
+In 2015, the economy posted a growth rate of 6.7% marking the beginning of a new period of strong economic growth.